 We took our opportunity, showering her in leaves.
 She thought it was ever so funny!

 At one point shortly after this, I laid down on the ground to take some photos and she excitedly came up to me and threw some leaves on me.
 She then laid down with me and gave me a big hug – aww!

 We walked around a little more with Autumn and looked at the colours around the park.
 However, the day was beginning to come to a close.
 The light was fading and beautiful mist was adding a mysterious look to some of the lakes!

 It had been a lovely day, full of fun and adventure for Autumn even if she did get grouchy at points!
 We visited the gift shop before we left the park and I picked up a book for Autumn.
 The National Trust have put together a book of 50 things to do before you’re 11 and 3/4.
 Whilst she’s a bit young for many of them at the moment, there are some things we can do and tick off already!
 They include things like climbing a tree, building a raft and catching a falling leaf.
 I think it’s so important for children to spend time in the outdoors and have experiences such as these, rather than spending time in front of a screen all the time.

 I just had time to take one last snap before we left the car park.

-Disclosure: This was not written in conjunction with the National Trust.
+Disclosure: This was written of my own accord.
 All thoughts, views and opinions are my own.